Unlock the Adventures in New Jersey Pine Barrens – Your Ultimate Guide

 A wonderful, fall experience --- occurs annually during October.

 Learn about the native agriculture difference and how the cranberry industry preserved the Pine Barrens, the largest wilderness area between Boston and Richmond.
 The tour will cover a lot of local history and cranberry culture through personal stories and entertaining, but little-known facts.
-Then out to the bogs on a narrated tour on their specially designed bus.
-Every seat is a window seat with panoramic views.
 Unlike demonstration farms, your experience will take you right into the heart of a working cranberry farm.
 See the crews picking and gathering the fruit as they work in a sea of floating cranberries.

 Unexpected Wildlife Refuge